CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/check-foreign-exchange-rates.md

 The two rates in the response are the "bid" and "offer" prices.
 The bid price is applicable if you are selling the base currency.
 The offer rate is applicable if you are buying the base currency.
 So, in the example above:

--Selling EUR €1,000.00 would buy GBP £805.30.
+Selling EUR €1,000.00 would buy GBP £805.30.
--To buy EUR €1,000.00 you would need to sell GBP £805.90.
+To buy EUR €1,000.00 you would need to sell GBP £805.90.

-When you fetch exchange rate information from the [Get Basic Rates endpoint](/api-reference/#get-basic-rates), the returned currency pair string will match the value of the currency_pair input parameter.
+When you fetch exchange rate information from the [Get Basic Rates](/api-reference/#get-basic-rates) endpoint, the returned currency pair string will match the value of the currency_pair input parameter.

 ## Step 3: Get a detailed quote

-To find out *exactly* how much it will cost you to trade funds in one currency for another, use Currencycloud's [Get Detailed Rates endpoint](/api-reference/#get-detailed-rates).
+To find out *exactly* how much it will cost you to trade funds in one currency for another, use Currencycloud's [Get Detailed Rates](/api-reference/#get-detailed-rates) endpoint.
 For example, to get a quote buy 10,000 Euros using funds from your Pound Sterling balance, make the following call:

 `GET /v2/rates/detailed`